 Test reliability can be viewed through several lenses, all of which document how consistently an assessment performs across occasions, contexts, and raters.
 Typical strategies for addressing reliability include documentation of internal consistency, split-half reliability, and test-retest reliability.
-If multiple forms are implemented, test form reliability documentation is also requisite.
-The implementation plan for the ORExt includes initial documentation of internal consistency (Cronbach's alpha).
+The implementation plan for the ORExt included initial documentation of internal consistency (Cronbach's alpha).
 The 2015-16 technical report included internal consistency estimates, split-half reliability analyses, as well as a small test-retest assessment of reliability comparisons by means of the pilot tablet administration study.
 There is only one test form for the ORExt, so test form comparisons are not possible.